Note: This article is part of my toolkit newsletters↗️ where I share resources about building things. Join me 🙂

 I use Notion for almost everything.
-My use cases include client management, remote tool, portfolio tracker and most recently — personal finance tracking.
+My use cases include client management, portfolio tracker and most recently — personal finance tracking.

 One of my goals this year is to get better at money habits and personal investment.
 And tracking my personal finance activities become the first step that comes in mind.

 Today, I will share how I set up a finance tracking tool in Notion.
-I will also include my template, so you can duplicate for your own use.
+I will also include my template, so you can duplicate a copy.

 1. Starting point 💡